What’s a Data Center?

-Through the following video you can know see how a data center looks inside, in this case it is our data center in Madrid, Interxion MAD2.
-We are sure that the most curious of you will love knowing more about one of our accommodation facilities in Madrid or in Amsterdam.
+Throughout the following video you can get to know how a Data Center looks like, with a guided visit around our Interxion MAD2 Data Center located in Madrid.
+We are sure that our most curious readers will love discovering more about one of our hosting infrastructures in Madrid and Amsterdam.

-The data center provides the technical space, prepared with false floor below in which the electrical outlets are installed to connect the racks.
+The Data Center provides the technical space prepared with a raised floor under which electrical sockets are installed to connect the racks.

-The climate control maintains correct temperature and humidity parameters, that guarantee the correct functioning and operational integrity of the hosted systems.
-The data centers have power supply systems, reserve power, cooling, wiring, fire detection and extinction, water leak detectors and security controls.
+Controlling the climate is essential to maintain the right temperature and humidity parameters that ensure the correct functioning and operative integrity of the hosted systems.
+For doing so, Data Centers have redundant power supply systems, diesel backup generators, redundant and very efficient cooling systems, fire detection and extinguishment, water leak detectors and security controls.

-A physical Datacenter can host virtual Datacenters, known as cloud datacenters or private cloud, with a lower cost thanks to the virtualization layer.
-Each Virtual Data Center is completely independent from others, so it has the maximum guarantees of security, availability and flexibility.
+A physical Data Center can host virtual Data Centers, known as “Cloud Data Centers or Private Cloud”, whose price is lower thanks to virtualization.
+Each virtual Data Center is completely independent, and therefore enjoys the maximum guarantees in terms of security, availability and flexibility.

-Stackscale selects the reference data centers in each geographic location that it operates.
-Today we have infrastructure in Madrid in Interxion MAD2 and Amsterdam in Equinix AM5.
+At Stackscale we select reference Data Centers in every geographic location we implement.
+Today, we have infrastructure in Madrid, at Interxion MAD2 adn Equinix MD2, and in Amsterdam, at Equinix AM5.